 Within the 45 hours of course work (i.e., 36 hours of required courses and 9 hours of electives), students must complete at least three courses in research methods (9 credits).
-In order to provide a useful background for understanding constructively the field's wide-ranging literature, and to develop competency in a variety of research methods appropriate to the study of children and childhoods, one course will normally be quantitative, another qualitative and a third in literary or historical methods.
-It is highly recommended that students take these courses with departmental faculty, when possible, but may take relevant courses in methods elsewhere on campus.
+In order to provide a useful background for understanding the field's wide-ranging literature, and to develop competency in a variety of research methods appropriate to the study of children and childhoods, one course will normally be quantitative, another qualitative and a third in literary or historical methods.
+Students are urged take these courses with departmental faculty, when possible, but may take relevant courses in methods elsewhere on campus.
 Students are strongly encouraged to consult with the Director of Graduate Studies if in doubt whether a specific course will satisfy the research methods requirement or not.